TosbackCgusBridge-Bot/CGUs-versions/Okcupid/Privacy Policy.md

 In connection with a substantial corporate transaction, such as the sale of our business, a divestiture, merger, consolidation, or asset sale, or in the unlikely event of bankruptcy.

 **Anonymized and non-personally-identifiable information.** We may share non-personally-identifiable information we collect under any of the above circumstances.
 We may also share it with IAC companies and third parties to develop and deliver targeted advertising on our website and on websites of third parties, and to analyze and report on advertising you see.
 We may combine non-personally-identifiable information we collect with additional non-personally-identifiable information collected from other sources.
-We also may share anonymized, non-personally-identifiable information with third parties, including advisors, advertisers and investors, for the purpose of conducting general business and other analysis.
+We also may share anonymized, non-personally-identifiable information with third parties, including advisors, writers, researchers, partners, advertisers and investors.
+This data may be used for commercial and research purposes and analysis, including for studies, articles, and essays, as well as media and entertainment purposes.

 back to top